antoniotrapote/code4dummies/github4dummies/04_log_inspection_cheat_sheet.md

-# Viewing Git Logs from Terminal
+# Log Inspection Cheat Sheet
 When you run `git log`, Git opens a **pager** (usually `less`) to let you scroll through your commits.
 While in this mode, the terminal behaves like a text viewer — not like a command prompt.